zillow/redux-inputs/INPUTCONFIG.md

         }
     };

-This inputConfig defines a single email input with a defaultValue, validator, and asyncValidator.
+This inputConfig defines a single email input with a defaultValue and validator.

 ## API

 ### `defaultValue` *(Any)* The value your input will start out with.

-### `validator(value, inputsState, state, dispatch)`
+### `validator(value, inputs, state, dispatch)`

 Function for performing validation